 Film use.
 I normally use inexpensive Kodak Ektar, it has a nice light range, about the same as a good Digital camera with a Sony made Sensor.
 It scans well, and with a little color tweaking, can be made to look similar to digital if you like that look.
 Fuji Velvia is quite good, I use the ISO 100, it’s just as sharp as the ISO 50 but you get an extra stop of light.
 Fuji Provia 100F has a more subdued color palette for people pictures.
 Kodak Portra 400 is very good too and great for hand held shooting, It also scans well.
 For those out shooting the old folding cameras that need to be stopped down hard for sharp pictures, use Kodak Portra 800, it’s a little expensive, but an excellent fast fine grained film.

 In my opinion, this camera is best on a tripod using fine grain film like Ilford Pan F Plus, Fuji Velvia and Provia 100F, and maybe some really fine grain (ISO 6-25) copy film like Adox CMS II.
 Typical exposure times in good light are 1/60sec at F/16, ISO 100 film.
 Late afternoon or early morning shots can be 1 second or more!
 Shooting interiors can easily be over 10 seconds at F/22.
 Hand held use requires ISO 400 or higher to help prevent blurry shots from jitter.
 I get about 3-4 slightly blurry shots from a roll hand held at 1/30sec, but going to 1/60 gives me about 7 tack sharp images per roll.
 Occasionally I get lucky and get a good shot at 1/15sec.
 Note; I use a Gossen Digisix 2 light meter; it works great.
 For Transparency film, I most often use the setting it gives me, and of course adjust that reading depending on whether the highlights or shadows are more important.
-For Negatives, I usually go with one stop longer, but it depends on the scene, if I want good definition in thunderheads, I might go with the reading or a stop faster, if I have no really bright highlights, but want good shadow detail, I may go two or three stops longer exposure.
+For print negatives, I usually go with at least one stop longer than box speed, but it depends on the scene, if I want good definition in thunderheads, I might go with the meter reading or a stop faster, if I have no really bright highlights, but want good shadow detail, I may give the exposure three or more extra stops.
 The meter is easy to use, you set your ISO, and take a reading, (it gives you light values like ’14’ for daylight etc), then input that number on the dial to get your aperture and shutter combination for the correct exposure.
 In all honesty, I don’t use a meter much for print film, I just guess at the exposure using the sunny 16 rule, and adjust as I feel necessary.

 These cameras currently go for around $500 in good used condition on eBay.
 Don’t buy one that’s really beat up and has a super low shutter count, it has probably seen heavy use, and the counter has flipped over to 0.
 I’d gladly pay extra for a clean low count model, say less than 500 on the counter.

-I love film for several reasons; it allows me to take a step back and think about my compositions and what I’m trying to accomplish instead of just blasting away with a digital camera and hoping something comes out good.
+I love film for several reasons; it allows me to enter into a contemplative style of shooting instead of just blasting away with a digital camera and hoping something comes out good.
 I can hold a piece of film in my hand; the film was in the camera at that time and location, so when you look at all your family pictures from yesteryear (especially slides), you know they were at the scene, touched and loaded into the camera by a loved one and kept safe all those years.
 Digital images are washed away as soon as the sensor is cleared, all you get is a code on a memory card that tells the device how to display it.
 Prints are only copies, not originals.
 Try looking at a 6×9 transparency from this Fuji camera series on a light table with a 10-22x loupe, it’s stunning, almost like you are there, and the colors are far greater than what you can get on any computer monitor, tablet or smart phone.

 The medium format Fuji GW690 series are classics that can be used for a lifetime, with enough resolution for future proofing on 8k screens.
-My Dad used just one camera (an Aries 35mm) nearly his entire life.
+My Dad used just one camera (an Aires 35 III L 35mm) nearly his entire life.
 I used two cameras in twenty years until digital came along.
 Will your current digital camera be with you on photo outings in 10 or 20 years, or even 2 years?